DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/04-evaluation/homework.md

 AUC can go below 0.5 if the variable is negatively correlated with the target varialble.
 You can change the direction of the correlation by negating this variable - then negative correlation becomes positive.

-Which categorical variable (among the following 4) has the highest AUC?
+Which numerical variable (among the following 4) has the highest AUC?

 - seniority
 - time